Career and Writing

-As a playwright, Ronan premiered The Yeats Game in 2008 at Boston Playwrights’ Theater. and in 2012 moved the play to an off-off Broadway production at the Producer’s Club.
+As a playwright, Ronan premiered The Yeats Game (aka Sex and the Dead) in 2008 at Boston Playwrights’ Theater. and in 2012 moved the play to an off-off Broadway production at the Producer’s Club.
 The production was made possible in part by American Storyboard.
 A one-act, The Earlybird Special, was a finalist in the 2016 Tennessee Williams Festival in New Orleans, and also a finalist in the Riant Theatre’s Strawberry One-Act festival in New York, July, 2016; the play was a winner in the 2016 Firehouse Festival.
 The Apple Trap: An Allegory on Greed, a political satire, was finished in fall of 2017.
-An additional one-act, The Fourth Wall, is nearing completion.
+An additional one-act, Illusion 101, is nearing completion.
+Further information is available at Doollee and the Dramatist’s Guild.

 As a journalist, Ronan has appeared in The Boston Globe, The Washington Post, The Christian Science Monitor, Dallas Morning News, The Chicago Tribune and many other newspapers.
 He is a former columnist for the Essex County Papers and a former feature writer for The Boston Phoenix.
 In 2000, John published a book of humor, an e-book titled: Damned If I Dotage!
 The Boomer Faces Fifty.
 John Ronan is also Professor Emeritus at North Shore Community College, Danvers, MA, where he teaches composition and film.

 Gloucester, MA 01930